 In addition, Orascom Telecom Lebanon S.A.L ("OTL"), a Lebanese subsidiary of the Group has elected Lebanese Pound as its functional and presentation currency.
 The country is classified as a hyperinflationary economy.
-OTL represents \$7.16 million of the Group's total assets and \$7.48 of total liabilities in the consolidated statement of financial position as at 31 December 2021 and \$(2.95) million of results from operations in the consolidated statement of profit and loss and other comprehensive income of the year then ended.
-Due to the current geopolitical and economical context, management was not able to provide us with the impact assessment of IAS 29 Financial reporting in hyperinflationary economies.
+OTL represents \$9.6 million of the Group's total assets and \$6.7 of total liabilities in the consolidated statement of financial position as at 31 December 2022 and \$(3.1) million of results from operations in the consolidated statement of profit and loss and other comprehensive income for the year then ended.
+Due to the geopolitical and economical context, management was not able to provide us with the impact assessment of IAS 29 "Financial reporting in hyperinflationary economies".
 We were unable to obtain sufficient appropriate audit evidence about the inflation effects on OTL's total assets, total liabilities and results from operations.
 There were no other procedures that could have been performed to satisfy ourselves as to the appropriateness of OTL's total assets, total liabilities and results from operations.
 Consequently, we were unable to determine whether any adjustments to these amounts were necessary.